Duality for Clans: an Extension of Gabriel-Ulmer Duality: Clan-algebraic categories

 be a filling problem.
 Since $I$ is a \z-extension and $f$ is full, there exists a map $h':I\to A$ with $fh'=h$.
 We obtain a new filling problem

 which can be filled by a map $m:J\to A$ since $gf$ is full.
-Then $fm$ is a filler for the original problem. \end{proof} \begin{lemma} Let $\efl$ be a clan-algebraic category, let $f:A\to B$ be an arrow in $\efl$ with componentwise full kernel pair $p,q:R\epi A$, and let $e:A\epi C$ be the coequalizer of $p$ and $q$.
+Then $m'=fm$ is a filler for the original problem (the upper triangle commutes since $m'e=fme=fh'=h$). \end{proof} \begin{lemma} Let $\efl$ be a clan-algebraic category, let $f:A\to B$ be an arrow in $\efl$ with componentwise full kernel pair $p,q:R\epi A$, and let $e:A\epi C$ be the coequalizer of $p$ and $q$.
 Then the unique $m:C\to B$ with $me=f$ is monic. \end{lemma} \begin{proof} By~\ref{def:cac:d} it is sufficient to test monicity of $m$ on maps out of compact \z-extensions $E$.
 Let $h,k:E\to C$ such that $mh = mk$.
 Since $e$ is full by~\ref{def:cac:fq}, there exist $h',k':E\to A$ with $eh'=h$ and $ek'=k$.
-In particular we have $fh'=fk'$ and therefore there is an $u:E\to R$ with $pu=h'$ and $qu=k'$.
+In particular we have $fh'=fk'$ and therefore there is a unique $u:E\to R$ with $pu=h'$ and $qu=k'$.
 Thus we can argue

 which shows that $m$ is monic. \end{proof}